Drug and Alcohol Rehab Mansfield

 They’ll begin to lose weight and look physically weak.
 Internally, things get even worse.
-Heart problems, liver problems and digestion problems all arise due to drug abuse.
-The chemical makeup of the brain is changed and there can be real and long-term damage there too.
-Addicts may attempt to go cold turkey but they can cause their bodies – almost completely dependent on drugs – serious harm.
-Seizures, fits and panic attacks are all common.
+Heart problems, liver problems and digestion problems all arise due to alcoholism or drug abuse.
+The chemical makeup of the brain is changed and there can be real and long-term damage and mental health disorders too.
+Addicts may attempt to go cold turkey but they can cause their bodies – almost completely dependent on alcohol or drugs serious harm.
+Seizures and panic attacks are all common.

-Prolonged abuse of drugs can also have a devastating impact on the mental health of users.
+Prolonged abuse of alcohol and drugs can also have a devastating impact on the mental health of users.
 Friendly, outgoing and confident people will quickly become disinterested in their hobbies of the past.
-They’ll spend much more time indoors and slowly lose grip of their social responsibilities.
+They’ll spend much more time indoors and slowly lose grip on their social responsibilities.

 The Impact on Loved Ones

 Substance abusers are often unable to see the harm and pain they’re causing to family members and loved ones around them.
 Partners will plead, desperately, trying to let users know that they have a problem.
-This can result in violent retaliations and complete denial.
+This can result in violent retaliation and complete denial.
 Families can be torn apart by the damaging influence that a user can have on everybody in the same household.

 Families can also be dependent on the person that is abusing drugs for financial stability.
 If that person is supporting a young family, there is an even greater pressure to provide.
-Drug abuse tends to have a telling impact on a person’s ability to perform in work.
+Drug abuse tends to have a telling impact on a person’s ability to perform at work.
 Sometimes, they aren’t physically able to work and need to find another illicit source of income.

 The Social Impact

 Addicts are also likely to cause social problems.
-Every case of addiction is different, but there are common patterns and symptoms of drug addiction.
+Every case of substance addiction is different, but there are common patterns and symptoms of drug addiction.
 Under the influence of drugs, some people are more likely to take part in criminal activity.
 With lower inhibitions and a desperate need to fund their habit, some users will turn to anti-social behaviour and crime.
 Council facilities, the NHS and local services all have to work harder to combat this behaviour.

-The Cassiobury Court Experience
+The Cassiobury Court Rehab Experience

 Years of research, experience and case study analysis has helped us design effective addiction treatment services.
-We believe that we offer people the best solution to overcome their addiction.
-Peaceful gardens, social areas and world-class accommodation all help you settle into your new residential home.
+We believe that we offer people the best solution to overcome their drug and alcohol addiction.
+Peaceful gardens, social areas and world-class accommodations all help you settle into your new residential home.

 On top of that, skilled staff members will also be available to help.
 Addiction counsellors, highly trained nurses and friendly doctors will all welcome you to our drug and alcohol rehab in Mansfield.